logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 export default DeleteAction;
 ```

-in our blog post file, we can add this
+In our blog post file, we can add this

 ```js
 import  DeleteAction  from  "../../plugins/delete-test";